Recognition of same-sex unions in Israel: Statistics

-Legislation
+The Israel Central Bureau of Statistics reported in 2019 that 1,151 same-sex couples had registered their foreign weddings in Israel since 2006.
+Male couples accounted for the majority of registrations at 61%.

+Legislative activity

 In February 2009, MK Nitzan Horowitz introduced a civil marriage bill which included provisions for same-sex marriages.
 The bill was rejected by the Knesset in May 2012, in a 39 to 11 vote, with 70 MKs not attending.

 In March 2010, the Knesset passed the Civil Union Law for Citizens with No Religious Affiliation, 2010.
 The law allows opposite-sex couples, but not same-sex couples, to form a civil union in Israel if they are both registered as officially not belonging to any religion.
 In October 2012, the Supreme Court upheld the validity of the law.
 By 2016, only 121 couples had entered into civil unions.

 In June 2013, Hatnuah MKs, led by Justice Minister Tzipi Livni, introduced a bill to establish civil unions in Israel for both opposite-sex and same-sex couples.
 In October 2013, Yesh Atid MKs, led by Finance Minister Yair Lapid, introduced a similar bill.
 Meretz MK Zehava Gal-On introduced a civil marriage bill which included provisions for same-sex marriages.
 On 8 July 2015, the Knesset rejected the civil union bill proposed by Yesh Atid, and the civil marriage bill proposed by Meretz.
 The Knesset voted 39–50 to reject the two bills.
 Hatnuah's bill was rejected by the Knesset on 22 February 2016 in a 40–47 vote.
 A same-sex marriage bill failed in the Knesset in June 2018 by three votes, 42 to 39.
 The bill's sponsor, MK Stav Shaffir from The Zionist Union, blamed its failure on MKs from the coalition government who promised publicly that they would vote in favor, but instead chose to vote against or abstain from voting.
 The vote happened shortly after an estimated 250,000 people marched in the Tel Aviv Pride Parade, and an opinion poll found that a majority of Israelis supported same-sex marriage.

 In August 2022, Prime Minister Lapid urged the Knesset to legalize same-sex marriage.
 Citing opinion polls, he said, "If most of the public is with us, why did all our bills on the matters fall or get stuck?
 Why am I the first Israeli prime minister to arrive at an event for the gay community?"
 Lapid accused other politicians of being "scared" of supporting same-sex marriage.